gratipay/blog.gittip.com/post/64956662443/help-hazel-fight-trafficking/index.md

 of what we can do together when we look to ourselves for support, rather than corporations and governments.</p></blockquote>

-<p>We couldn&#8217;t be moreÂ honored to have Hazel Mae on Gittip.
+<p>We couldn&#8217;t be more honored to have Hazel Mae on Gittip.
 Please
 consider <a href="https://www.gittip.com/Hazel_Mae12/">supporting her work</a>.</p>